beeware/briefcase/docs/how-to/contribute/code.rst

 modify code in the project, you must add test code to ensure coverage of any changes you make.

-However, Briefcase targets macOS, Linux, and Windows, as well as multiple versions of Python, so full coverage cannot be verified on a single platform and Python version.
+However, Briefcase targets multiple platforms, as well as multiple versions of Python, so full coverage cannot be verified on a single platform and Python version.
 To accommodate this, several conditional coverage rules are defined in the ``tool.coverage.coverage_conditional_plugin.rules`` section of